GrooZey/GrooZey/README.md

 - **doc**: editing the documentation (README or comments);
 - **del**: deleting a part of the project (hopes it will not happend).

-I didn't put a **end** because I think I can modify any project at any time ^^ i may improve anything lol
+I didn't put a **end** because I think I can modify any project at any time and I may improve anything I did ;)